geethu-sebastian/DiscordBot/README.md

 # DiscordBot
-A Music Bot for Discord
+A Music Bot built using Discord API